 The Affordable Care Act, also known as Obamacare, is one of the biggest revamps of our healthcare system since Medicare was introduced in 1965.
 It changes the rules for health insurance companies, businesses and everyday people like you.
 With all of these changes, it’s not surprising that many people are wondering “How does it affect me?”

-First and foremost, starting on January 1, 2014, everyone will be required to have health insurance, with a few exceptions for certain religious groups, native tribes, and others.
+First and foremost, starting on January 1, 2014, everyone was required to have health insurance, with a few exceptions for certain religious groups, native tribes, and others.

 The good news is, if you already have health insurance through your employer, not much will change.
 You’ll be able to keep that coverage, and your kids can now be covered on your insurance until they’re 26.